Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Compared to fire-grilled corn, the stove-top grilled corn will be uniform in color and have fewer charred spots on the kernels by having more control while cooking.
-The stove-top recipe will produce succulent corn, whereas the fire-grilled corn will produce crunchy corn.
+Due to the cooking process, stove-top-grilled and fire-grilled corn differ subtly in flavor and texture.
+However, both techniques will yield succulent, delicious grilled corn.
+Compared to fire-grilled corn, stove-top-grilled corn will be more uniform in color and have fewer charred spots on the kernels, thanks to greater control during cooking.
+The stovetop recipe will produce succulent corn, whereas the fire-grilled corn will be crunchy.

 Corn, Butter, Lamb Fat.